 The Groves is taking shape in Whittier, so register now and we’ll keep you in the loop!
 Stay informed on new neighborhoods, community amenities, important dates, events and all the most current news for The Groves.

 Resort-style amenities, thoughtful outdoor spaces and community events will make life here exciting.
-Residents will enjoy sparkling swimming pools, a splash and play area for kids, and a private recreation center, set in a historic building, to socialize with friends.
+Residents will enjoy sparkling swimming pools and a private recreation center, set in a historic building, to socialize with friends.
 Dogs will even have their own park to mingle, and a winding community trail will offer a scenic pathway to explore Whittier’s history.

 Life at The Groves will engage and inspire you with refreshing style and convenience.
 Brand new retail experiences are taking shape just steps from home.
 You’ll also be delighted with craft restaurants and trendy retail in the community’s renovated historic buildings.
 Plus, The Groves is just minutes from charming shopping and eclectic dining options in Uptown Whittier.